david-sledge/datapack/spec.md

 ### Collections
 #### Sequence
 Sequence of any values; numbers, booleans, nil, strings, binary data, sequences, dictionaries, and/or objects.
-Sequences support an optional class name, which if specified must appear immediately after the sequence byte.
+Sequences support an optional class name (see below), which if specified must appear immediately after the sequence byte.
+A sequence is terminated with a collection end byte (see below).

 #### Dictionary
 A dictionary is a series Key/value pairs.
 Keys and values can be any value pack type: number, boolean, nil, string, binary data, sequence, dictionary, or object.
+A dictionary is terminated with a collection end byte (see below).

 #### Object
-An object is a series of zero or more qualified name/value pairs.
+An object is a series of zero or more qualified name (see below)/value pairs.
 Nil may be used in place of a qualified name.
-Objects support an optional class name, which if specified must appear immediately after the object byte.
+Objects support an optional class name (see below), which if specified must appear immediately after the object byte.
+An object is terminated with a collection end byte (see below).

 0101 0110 [0101 0100 [namespace] binary] (0 or more properties) 0100 0001

 #### Collection Constructs
 ##### Namespace
 Fixnamespace, namespace 8, 16, and 32.
 UTF-8 encoding.
+Specifies the namespace name of a qualified name.

 ##### Qualified name
-Qualified names are use for class names and Object property names (see below).
+Qualified names are use for class names and Object property names.
 A qualified name consists of an optional namespace name and a required local name.
 The local name is represented as either a string or a binary data block.

 ##### Class name
 A class name is indicated by the class name byte followed by a qualified name.